As the church and MCC work together, peace grows in Kikwit

 back of woman wearing women situation room vest

-From family disagreements to community conflicts, participants in the Women Situation Room actively get involved in helping people restore relationships.
-They use the training received through CEFMC and MCC.
+Whether it's family disagreements or community conflicts, participants in the Women Situation Room are actively involved in helping people mend relationships.
+They use training provided by CEFMC and MCC.
+Justin Makangara/MCC/Fairpicture

-Women from CMCo and CEFMC also have trained together to create Women Situation Rooms.
-Through these local organizations, women are actively using the peacebuilding skills they learned to resolve conflicts among their family, friends and community.
+Women from CMCo and CEFMC also underwent joint training to create women's crisis rooms.
+Through these local organizations, women apply the peacebuilding skills they have learned to resolve conflicts within their families, friends, and communities.

-As a result of all the peacemaking work, humanitarian and spiritual, displaced people are gradually settling into life in Kikwit.
+Thanks to all this peacebuilding, humanitarian and spiritual work, the displaced are gradually settling into life in Kikwit.

-“Since they came here, they completely lacked a lot of things, but now they have first the joy because many have become members of our church, an important step,” Kimbila says.
-“Because they are at our side, they feel there are people who love them, with whom they can live.”
+“When they arrived, they were missing a lot, but today they feel joy above all, because many of them have become members of our church, which is a big step forward,” explains Kimbila.
+“Because they are standing by our side, they feel that there are people who love them, with whom they can live.”